hashicorp/terraform-cdk/website/docs/cdktf/concepts/fundamentals/modules.html.md

 ### Add Module to `cdktf.json`

-First add the module to the "terraformModules" array in `cdktf.json`.
+To use a new module, first add it to the "terraformModules" array in `cdktf.json`.

 To add a module from the Terraform Registry or a private registry, provide a fully qualified name `registry-namespace/module-name` :